Buckeyes anyone? I have yet to meet someone who can resist these sweet peanut butter balls dipped in chocolate. They’re just so good!

 - Use a toothpick to spear the balls and dip them in the melted chocolate.
 Push the balls off the toothpick back onto the parchment paper with a fork.
 Smooth over the hole from the toothpick with your finger or a paring knife.

-- Allow to set until the chocolate hardens.
+- Refrigerate until the chocolate hardens.
 Store in an airtight container in the refrigerator for up to 7 days or freeze in a freezer bag for up to 3 months.

 - Jif creamy peanut butter was used in this recipe.
 Using a natural peanut butter may affect your results.